-Attorney Tencza noted the City of Nashua devoted monies to Revive Recovery so they could hire someone to train Recovery Coaches.
-He believes the hope is that some of the Drug Court participants will train to be those coaches.
+Attorney Tencza noted the City of Nashua devoted monies to Revive Recovery so they could hire 9 someone to train Recovery Coaches.
+He believes the hope is that some of the Drug Court participants 10 will train to be those coaches.
+11

-Councilor Boyd spoke of a report at the Hillsborough County level where the County Attorney went to the County Commissioner's Office looking for additional funding for public defenders as it relates to the Felony First Program.
-He questioned if Attorney Tencza sees any challenges or impacts as it relates to that program in terms of identifying offenders that are going through the regular court system and being targeted specifically for the Adult Drug Court Program.
-Attorney Tencza remarked in theory, Felonies First should help Drug Court.
-One of the best practices is early identification and treatment, which puts the individual on a better footing for the long-term.
-He stated his belief that will happen once the Drug Court grows.
+Councilor Boyd spoke of a report at the Hillsborough County level where the County Attorney went to 13 14 the County Commissioner's Office looking for additional funding for public defenders as it relates to the Felony First Program.
+He questioned if Attorney Tencza sees any challenges or impacts as it 15 relates to that program in terms of identifying offenders that are going through the regular court system 16 and being targeted specifically for the Adult Drug Court Program.
+Attorney Tencza remarked in 17 theory, Felonies First should help Drug Court.
+One of the best practices is early identification and 18 treatment, which puts the individual on a better footing for the long-term.
+He stated his belief that will 19 20 happen once the Drug Court grows.
 Currently, the Drug Court has struggled just with having enough space.
+21 high-need into the program, instead of the low risk people helping the high risk, people who are high 27 risk to offend will drag the low risk people down with them.
+28

-Councilor Albert questioned if juveniles are included and was told they are not.
+23 Councilor Albert questioned if juveniles are included and was told they are not.
 It is a separate system.
 There are other places that have juvenile drug courts.
-Another important part of the way the Drug Court is set up; they deal with high-risk, high-need people.
-A lot of times parents will bring their adult child in saying they need Drug Court, but research shows if you put someone who is not high-risk, high-need into the program, instead of the low risk people helping the high risk, people who are high risk to offend will drag the low risk people down with them.
+Another important part of the way the Drug 24 Court is set up; they deal with high-risk, high-need people.
+A lot of times parents will bring their adult 25

-When asked if there is a member on the team from the Department of Corrections, he stated there is; Captain Scurry.
+26 child in saying they need Drug Court, but research shows if you put someone who is not high-risk,

-Councilor Albert questioned if there is a recidivism rate on the 38 who graduated from the program.
-Julie Christensen-Collins responded antidotally she is aware there have been people that have been rearrested.
+30 When asked if there is a member on the team from the Department of Corrections, he stated there is; Captain Scurry.
+31 rearrested.
 In large part they were for technical violations of probation.
-They did have one return to Drug Court.
+They did have one return to 35 36 Drug Court.
 They are being evaluated currently and will be looking at the recidivism, rates over time.